syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-headers-and-footers.md

 Essential Presentation library facilitates editing the Footer text of an existing slide in the PowerPoint Presentation.

-The following code example demonstrates how to edit Footer text of an exsting slide in the presentation.
+The following code example demonstrates how to edit Footer text of an existing slide in the presentation.

 {% tabs %}